King County judge says Washington charter school law can stand

-A King County Superior Court judge ruled Friday that the state’s newest charter school law — approved by the Legislature last year — does not violate the state constitution.
+A King County Superior Court judge ruled Friday that Washington state’s newest charter school law — approved by the Legislature last year — does not violate the state constitution.

 Chun said in his ruling that state law presumes a statute is constitutional and that plaintiffs challenging a law must meet a high standard to prove otherwise.